How does my organization begin a consulting engagement with CNM?

-- Step 3: CNM’s consulting team will work to match the client with a consultant based on client preference, skill set, availability, area of need, and fit.
-Check out this page to learn about our experts and provide consultant preferences to our consulting team.
+From there, our consulting team will set up a discovery call with you, advise you on next steps, and match you with a consultant based on client preference, skill set, availability, area of need, and fit.
+Check out this page to learn about our consultants.

 How will my organization be matched with a consultant?